DSC-Capstone/dsc-capstone.github.io/assignments/projects/q2/index.md

 {: .note }
 DSC 180B is a 4-unit course, which per campus rules means you should expect to spend 12 hours per week on it total.
 Remember that your goal in DSC 180B is to produce a capstone project you'll be proud to show others and look back at in the future, _not_ just to receive an A.

 In addition to the aforementioned deliverables and checkpoints, you'll need to complete two mandatory check-ins with your TA – one in Week 3 and one in Week 8.
+At some point, all groups will also be required to meet with Professor David Danks to discuss the ethical implications of their work.

 ---